EQUINIMITY PROJECT, Tucson, AZ

 SISTER JOSE WOMEN’S CENTER, Tucson, AZ

 Sister Jose Women’s Center is a Tucson-based non-profit organization with the mission to care and nurture homeless women in a welcoming and safe environment.
-Dancesequences began a partnership with the Center in September 2017 to encourage individual and group movement expressions through an on-site residency consisting of weekly 1-hour Mettler-based Joyful Movement classes.
+Dancesequences began a partnership with the Center to encourage individual and group movement expressions through an on-site residency consisting of weekly 1-hour Mettler-based Joyful Movement classes.
 Effective November 2017, Joyful Movement was integrated into the Center’s CREATE program that seeks to empower women by encouraging self-discovery and expression through creativity.
 (Photo credit: P. Buckley)

 This project was made possible in part by Mettler Studios, Inc. and Women’s Foundation of Southern Arizona’s Harriet Silverman Small Grant Fund.